Yaaruku Yaaro: Plot

 Meanwhile, the robbers turn over a new leaf and begin to work in David's workshop.
 As luck would have it, Deepa's father is a car showroom owner.
 Deepa takes David to her father the next day.
-David then proposes his idea, but Deepa's father scoffs at it, leaving David heart-broken.
+David then proposes his idea, but Deepa's father scoffs at it, leaving David heartbroken.
 David then requests for a car poster that is posted on the office wall.
 Deepa's father tells him it is the new customer car that is to be sold in the showroom and refuses.
 David then leaves the office, dejected.
 Deepa gets at angry at her father for his treatment of David and rushes out to console him.

-The next scene shows David back in his workshop with his mechanics.
-They console him and make a plan to ask for a loan from the moneylender (Vennira Aadai Moorthy).
+Then, David is shown to be at his workshop, where his mechanics console him and make a plan to ask for a loan from the moneylender.
 Meanwhile, Deepa's father expresses his fear to his wife about Deepa falling in love with David.
 The next day, David goes to the moneylender's house along with his faithful mechanics to ask for a loan.
-Moorthy also promises to help him out by agreeing to fund for two of his model cars.
+The moneylender promises to help him out by agreeing to fund for two of his model cars.

-The next day, Moorthy visits David's workshop but upon seeing the reality, changes his mind and refuses to lend money to David.
-David is heartbroken but Deepa visits him and consoles him.
+The next day, the moneylender visits David's workshop, but upon seeing the reality, changes his mind and refuses to lend money.
+David is heartbroken, but Deepa visits him and consoles him.
 She presents the Ferrari poster to him and asks him to marry her.
-She also plans to use her 500,000 rupees (that happens to be her inheritance) to help David out.
+She also plans to use her money (500,000 rupees) to help David out.
 Soon, David's birthday comes up and Deepa plans a big surprise for him.
-But everyone is in for a huge surprise as Manju (Jothi), comes from Canada to visit David.
-She sees David cutting the cake alone and joins him.
-David is happy to see her and says, "My God, how beautiful you are!".
-We learn that Manju was David's sweetheart during their college days but had a fall-out because Manju went to Canada to pursue her career.
+However, everyone is in for a huge surprise as Manju (Jothi), comes from Canada to visit David, who is happy to see her.
+It is revealed that Manju was David's sweetheart during their college days, but they had a falling out because she went to Canada to pursue her career.
 She also says that she came back to India to take David with her to Canada.
-David then has a duet sequence with Manju for some unexplained reasons.
-Deepa suddenly enters the room and gets angry at David for flirting with another woman.
+Suddenly, Deepa enters the room and gets angry at David for flirting with another woman.
 She leaves the room fuming.
-David tries to stop her, but she doesn't listen.
-At this point in the film, most of the audience would've concluded that both girls would've been wooed by David's talent in dancing.
+David tries to stop her, but she does not listen.